Vitamin C: functions, foods, deficiency, & supplements

 Facts about vitamin C

-Lots of animals can produce their own vitamin C, except humans, other primates and guinea pigs!
+Lots of animals can produce their own vitamin C,but humans, other primates, and guinea pigs can’t!

 What does vitamin C do in the body?